keea19aks/Decoding-Popularity/README.md

 _Based on the Feature Importance and Exploratory Data Analysis_ -

-**1) The most important features defining Taylor Swift's music are 'speechiness', 'loudness', and 'acousticness'.The most important features defining BTS music are 'speechiness', 'instrumentalness', and 'loudness'.**
+**1) The most important features defining Taylor Swift's music are 'speechiness', 'loudness', and 'acousticness'.
+The most important features defining BTS music are 'speechiness', 'instrumentalness', and 'loudness'.**

 **2) Speechiness:-**
 Taylor Swift's music tends to have low speechiness, with the majority of her songs having a speechiness of 0.055225 or less.
 This suggests that her songs contain fewer spoken words.